Spoiler Alert: Conquerwild named the OOFOS Sport Recovery Slide Sandals as the best camp shoes overall!!

-- These are comfortable, flexible and have a breathable drain for water and sand.
+- Comfortable and breathable with a drain for water and sand.

-- Instead of tied laces, these shoes use a lace clasp (some variations use velcro), which makes for easy adjustability.
+- Instead of tied laces, they use a lace clasp which makes for easy adjustability.

-- Their honeycomb-shaped soles make for a comfortable fit.
+- Honeycomb-shaped soles make for a comfortable fit.

 - Some customers have complained about the sizes being a bit off from what they expected.